mzac/gitlab-icinga2-ci-cd/README.md

 -----END RSA PRIVATE KEY-----
 ```

-Copy this private key to your clipboard and go back to your Gitlab project.
+Copy ~~this~~ your private key to your clipboard and go back to your Gitlab project.

 # Gitlab variables